-Based on average landings of sockeye salmon from 2012-2014 and using the most recent 2011 and 2016 Seafood Watch ratings and 2013-2017 MSC certifications, the sustainability breakdown of sockeye salmon is as follows:
+Based on average landings of sockeye salmon from 2014-2016 and using the most recent 2013-2017 MSC certifications, the sustainability breakdown of sockeye salmon is as follows:

 In May 2017, the Prince William Sound salmon fisheries were added to the MSC certificate for Alaska salmon, making all salmon fisheries in the state of Alaska certified